byuweb/byu-news-components/README.md

 <byu-news categories="all" tags="all" max-date="2017-07-01" min-date="2017-04-01" story-limit="3"></byu-news>
 ```
 ### Attributes
-- Categories: **Reqired**.
+- `categories`: **Reqired**.
 The category ID's you want to consume, separated by '+'.
 If you want all categories, use the value `all`.
-- Tags: **Required**.
-The tag ID's you want to consume, seperated by '+'.
+- `tags`: **Required**.
+The tag ID's you want to consume, separated by '+'.
 If you want all tags, use the value `all`.
-- Max Date: The latest date a story should have been published.
+- `max-date`: The latest date a story should have been published.
-- Min Date: The earlies date a story should have been published.
+- `min-date`: The earlies date a story should have been published.
-- Story Limit: The number of stories you want display.
+- `story-limit`: The number of stories you want display.
+- `no-category`: Use if you don't want the category to appear.
+- `no-date`: Use if you don't want the published date to appear.

 NB: If you want the latest stories, just leave out the `min-date` and `max-date` attributes.

 ### Customize Children
-Customize the `byu-story` children of `byu-news` by using variable CSS and classes.
+Customize the `byu-story` children of `byu-news` by using variable CSS.
 For example:

 ```css
 body {